With data breaches at an all-time high, cybersecurity practices are more important than ever...

 Most smart home devices are controlled remotely via an application installed on a person’s smartphone.
 If your phone is compromised, then you are inadvertently creating vulnerabilities with all other devices controlled from your phone.
 If you are using public wi-fi on your phone, you should exercise caution and ensure you always utilize VPN (virtual private network), which has strong security features and maintains an anonymous internet connection.

 Lastly, you can give your router a different name from the one which automatically generates from the manufacturer as well as the default password, so as to hinder hackers’ ability to gain information on the make and model of your device.
-Any roadblocks you can setup for malicious attacks will create an added layer of security and more barriers between you and cyber criminals wanting to gain access to devices in your home and your day to day lives.
+Any roadblocks you can set up for malicious attacks will create an added layer of security and more barriers between you and cyber criminals wanting to gain access to devices in your home network and your day to day lives.

 To learn more about the Internet of Things (IoT), you can visit: